 The vision of the Department is to become a centre of excellence in learning and research in the field of Wood Science through adding value to forest products and services at Diploma, Undergraduate and Postgraduate levels.

-Our mandate is to train highly skilled manpower for marketing the Wood Science discipline as a spring board for economic development in Sierra Leone in particular and the West Africa sub-region and beyond.
+Our mandate is to train highly skilled manpower for marketing the Wood Science discipline as a spring board for economic development in the West Africa sub-region and beyond.

 Undergraduate and Non-degree

-5 credits at GCE ‘O’ Level/ WASSCE including English and Mathematics in at most two sittings.
-For those candidates with 5 GCE ‘O’ Level but without English Language, a matriculation English Examination will be conducted to which they should attempt.
+5 credits at GCE ‘O’ Level including English and Mathematics in at most two sittings.
+For those candidates with 5 GCE ‘O’ Levels but without English Language, a Matriculation English Examination will be conducted to which they should attempt.

-Ordinary Diploma: 3 credits at GCE ‘O’ Level/ WASSCE including English Language and one credit related to the programme of study in not more than two sittings is required for the two years ordinary diploma programme.
+Ordinary Diploma: 3 credits at GCE ‘O’ Level/ WASSCE including one credit related to the programme of study in not more than two sittings is required for the two years ordinary diploma programme.

-Certificate: 2 credits at GCE ‘O’ Level/ WASSCE including one credit related to the programme of study in not more than two sittings is required for the two years certificate programme.
+Certificate: 2 credits at ‘O’ level/WASSCE including one credit related to the programme of study in not more than two sittings is required for the two years certificate course.